Stash Invest Review: Start Investing With $5

 As this is a debit account, you can withdraw funds fee-free without monthly transaction limits.

 Perhaps the most compelling reason to use Stash Banking is for their Stock-Back rewards program.
-With each Stash debit card purchase, you can earn cash rewards.
+With each debit card purchase, you can earn cash rewards.

 Most purchases earn 0.125 percent back.
 Select merchants earn five percent in Stock-Back rewards.